Mobile base stations and health

 Telstra and all other mobile network carriers in Australia must demonstrate that they comply with national RF EME safety limits when proposing a new base station or small cell.

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has developed an Environmental EME Report that all carriers must produce for each proposed new base station.
 These reports are publicly available on the Radio Frequency National Site Archive.
 You can search for base stations here.

 The Environmental EME Report predicts the maximum signal strength from the proposed facility - assuming that it is handling the maximum number of phone calls and data connections possible 24-hours a day.
 The maximum EME level from the proposed base station is presented as a percentage of the standard.

-In reality, mobile base stations are designed to operate at the lowest possible power - lower than the maximum capacity demonstrated in the Environmental EME report.
+In reality, mobile base stations and small cells are designed to operate at the lowest possible power - lower than the maximum capacity demonstrated in the Environmental EME report.
 Once a connection has been established, the base station and device reduce their power automatically to the lowest level required to maintain a connection.

 However, ARPANSA requires all network carriers to show the maximum signal strength of a proposed new facility to give the community peace of mind about the greatest possible impact that the antennas could have on the environment.